northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module 15 - Integrating Defender for DevOps with GitHub Advanced Security.md

 12. Navigating to the **Environment Settings** under **Microsoft Defender for Cloud**, you’ll notice the GitHub Connection was successfully created.

 ![Azure ADO Connector - Confirming the connector](../Images/Pic6.png?raw=true)

+Browse the **DevOps Security** section from the side bar to see the status of your github repos (it could take some time before the status is reflected in Defender for Cloud).

 ### Exercise 5: Configure the Microsoft Security DevOps GitHub action: